Roy's Motel & Café, Amboy, California

 Stovepipe Wells, some rooms with a nice view of the Mesquite Sand Dunes

-this small canyon are very danger when heavy rain falls
+these small canyons are very dangerous when heavy rain falls

 fantastic nights

-the only restaurant and bar in Stovepipe Wells (food is pretty good)
+the only restaurant and bar in Stovepipe Wells (food was pretty good and the beer cold)

 take a bath until midnight, you are on the hottest spot on earth